-Presbyopia is popularly called Middle-age or old-age sight where close-up reading becomes tough.
-This reading difficulty happens when the focusing power has declined to the point, where you cannot read the menu at a restaurant or small prints on the magazines or books.
+Presbyopia is popularly called middle-age or old-age sight where close-up reading becomes tough.
+This reading difficulty happens when the focusing power has declined to the point, where you cannot read the menu at a restaurant, small prints on the magazines or books.

 Initial Symptoms of Presbyopia